Corridor Studies

 Sometimes the MPO will focus attention on a single corridor in the transportation network in order to resolve issues dealing with all or a portion of that corridor.
 This level of analysis is typically performed on a major NC, U.S., or Interstate route of regional significance.

-US 401 Corridor Study (2021-2023) - This study is approximately 19 miles of the U.S. 401 Corridor from Banks Road in Wake County through the Town of Fuquay-Varina to the N.C.
+This study covered approximately 19 miles of the U.S. 401 Corridor from Banks Road in Wake County through the Town of Fuquay-Varina to the N.C.
 210 and U.S. 421 intersection near the Town of Lillington in Harnett County; and about seven miles for the proposed U.S. 401 Bypass.
-This study will build off of previous studies in the area.
-It will focus on planning and design for the study area to determine the proposed ultimate cross-section and alignment of U.S. 401 by developing a vision for the study area, analyzing short- and long-term solutions, and developing realistic, implementable and prioritized projects.
+This study built off of previous studies in the area.
+It focused on planning and design for the study area to determine the proposed ultimate cross-section and alignment of a Future U.S. 401 by developing a vision for the study area, analyzing short- and long-term solutions, and developing realistic, implementable and prioritized projects.

 Morrisville Parkway Access Management Study (2023-2024) – This study, conducted in partnership with the Town of Morrisville, will review the roughly 2 mile segment of Morrisville Parkway from Chapel Hill Rd (NC 54) to Davis Dr. It will focus on finding strategic improvements along the corridor to enhance mobility and safety for vehicles, bicycles, and pedestrians along this corridor.
 Throughout this process Morrisville and CAMPO look forward to engaging with the public and encourage comments to best understand the needs/concerns of those that live/work/play along the corridor.
+The CAMPO Executive Board endores the Final Report at their August 21, 2024 meeting.

 Completed Corridor Studies